duanemck/dotnet-opencover/README.md

 ```

-## Tip
+## Tips

 In .net core 2.1 onwards, you can run this as part of dotnet watch

-`dotnet watch` requires it own project argument so it knows which files to watch
+`dotnet watch` requires its own project argument so it knows which files to watch

 Use -- to separate `dotnet watch` arguments from `dotnet testx` arguments

 `dotnet watch --project [project-file] testx -- [dotnet testx arguments]`